The most important factor in a successful fundraising event is that everyone has fun!

 Whether you're organising a quiz night, duck race, cake sale or gala ball, with some careful planning you can ensure that you, your guests and volunteers can be safe and have a thoroughly enjoyable time.

 Our health and safety tips below are a good starting point when you are planning your event.
-If you would like to talk anything through in more detail, please get in touch with our fundraising team on 01462 476707 or email@example.com.
+If you would like to talk anything through in more detail, please get in call 01462 476707 or email our fundraising team.

 Think it through

 - Do a risk assessment - think about all the possible hazards and risks that might befall you, your guests, volunteers, equipment etc.

 - Try and minimise these risks, or think about alternative ways of doing things.

 - A badly organised or dangerous event could result in legal action being taken against you or the MS Trust, so it's important to plan for every eventuality.